ibm-cloud-docs/vpc/api-metadata-change-log.md

 - Follow HTTP redirect rules for any `3xx` HTTP status code
 - Consume only the resources and properties your application needs to function
 - Avoid depending on behavior that is not explicitly documented

+## 4 June 2024
+{: #4-june-2024}

+### For all version dates
+{: #4-june-2024-all-version-dates}

+**IBM Cloud catalog image billing support.** When [retrieving an instance](/apidocs/vpc-metadata#get-instance) that was provisioned with a [billed catalog offering](/docs/vpc?topic=vpc-getting-started-images-on-vpc-catalog&interface=ui#images-on-vpc-catalog-images), the new `catalog_offering.plan.crn` property provides the associated billing plan.
+For more information, see [Provisioning instances with IBM Cloud billable catalog offering](/docs/vpc?topic=vpc-api-change-log#4-june-2024) in the VPC API change log.

 ## 28 May 2024
 {: #28-may-2024-metadata}